 Legionellosis is a collective term for diseases caused by legionella bacteria including the most serious legionnaires’ disease, as well as the similar but less serious conditions of Pontiac fever and Lochgoilhead fever.

 Legionnaires’ disease is a potentially fatal form of pneumonia and everyone is susceptible to infection.
 The risk increases with age but some people are at higher risk including:

 The bacterium legionella pneumophila and related bacteria are common in natural water sources such as rivers, lakes and reservoirs, but usually in low numbers.
 They may also be found in purpose-built water systems such as cooling towers, evaporative condensers, hot and cold water systems and spa pools.

 Envirochem now offer UKAS accredited legionella tests by using the most up to date scientific techniques, covering any water system in the workplace or domestic environment such as:

 If conditions are favourable, the bacteria may grow increasing the risks of Legionnaires’ disease and it is therefore important to control the risks by introducing appropriate measures outlined in Legionnaires' disease - The Control of Legionella bacteria in water systems (L8)

-We can attend site to carry out sampling or alternatively please see below our new Legionella self sampling kit.
+We can attend site to carry out sampling (not covered by our UKAS accreditation) or alternatively please see below our new Legionella self sampling kit.